Zarin-0411/Linux/assignment1.md

 # Account Setup
-- In  the first step, I'd create an Microsoft Azure account using email address that university provoded me.
+- In  the first step, I'd created a Microsoft Azure account using email address that university had provoded me.

-- Then I got  to know about the cloud and it's importance.
+- Then I got  to know about the cloud and its' importance.

-- Additionally, I explored student benefits  and open an student account and Azure give me **$100** worth of credits that I can use to purchase any pachage within the environment.
+- Additionally, I explored student benefits  and open an student account and Azure give me **$100** worth of credits that I can use to purchase any package within the environment.

 # Create Virtual Machine